Pozwcc/Pozwcc-fun-little-place/README.md

 # Pozwcc-fun-little-place
 Parody Adult site utilizing the power of Javascript (except not really)

-Just download all the source files and run the website on your web browser.
-It's a fun little stupid thing to say the least 😂
+Just download the latest release and you are good to go, and have some fun! 😂

 ## Disclaimer
 18+ content IS USED on the website.
 I do not hold any responsibility if you jerk it off! 🥵